setms/book/docs/engineering-process/analysis.md

 around.

 In our current reality, handoffs are usually not this smooth.
-A software development team resembles a team in a relay race more than, say, a rugby team (which is especially ironic when they use Scrum).
+A software development team resembles a team in a relay race more than, say, a rugby team (which is ironic when that team uses Scrum).
 The average software development team is more a collection of individuals who work in isolation and throw output over the wall than an actual team.
 Such handoffs imply queues with associated wait times, which can be significant.